Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Hardware/CSI_Camera.md

 ---
 description: This wiki provides a step-by-step guide to use multiple CSI cameras on reComputer by ROS.
-title: CSI Camera in ROS
+title: CSI Camera with ROS
 keywords:
 - Jetson Nano
 - reComputer